RickGelhausen/HRIBO/README.md

 For a detailed description of this workflow, the installation, usage and examples, please refer to the [ReadTheDocs documentation](http://hribo.readthedocs.io/?badge=latest).

-HRIBO can be installed with all dependencies via [conda](https://conda.io/docs/install/quick.html).
+HRIBO installs all dependencies via [conda](https://conda.io/docs/install/quick.html).
 Once you have conda installed simply type:

          conda create -c bioconda -c conda-forge -n snakemake snakemake